IT Operations Monitoring Best Practices to Ensure Operational Efficiency

 - Forwarding routing and path data examines traffic flow between endpoints

 According to Gartner, some of this data is historical and some is collected in real-time.
 There are also passive and active approaches to sourcing the data.

 IT Operations Monitoring Best Practice #3: Evolve Your Use Cases

 Of course, once the data is collected, there are techniques such as aggregation, enrichment and analysis that help glean insights.
 But all this is secondary to initially determining what data to collect in the first place.
 How can you do this?

 This is where the use case component of the DDS comes into play: your first step is to identify business use cases.
 These use cases define the kinds of monitoring data that needs to be collected to drive desired outcomes.

 AIOps has immense potential to transform IT operations.
 However, a best-practices-based data-driven strategy is absolutely essential to define the monitoring aspects.
 To achieve operational efficiency, DDS must be incorporated into the overall IT operations management framework.

 Without a DDS in place, AIOps initiatives run the risk of getting overwhelmed in a whirlwind of data, with no clear purpose to either their collection or usage.

-For more information about IT operations management and AIOps, visit the Optanix Platform.
+For more information about IT operations management best practices and the benefits of AIOps tools, visit the Optanix Platform.

 1Gartner, 19 November 2018, “Use AIOps for a Data-Driven Approach to Improve Insights From IT Operations Monitoring Tools.”
 ID: G00374388.